Timothy-Cao/old-personal-website/Blogs/composition.md

 ## <span style="color: #89CFF0;">Sadge in C</span>

 Another Synth piece that emphasizes the uses of sustain to give the piece a blurry, longing feel.
-It's incomplete and currently ends in the middle of a spicy transition
+It's incomplete

 <html>
 <body>